 The most important step!
 You need peaches, nectarines, plums, pluots or apricots that are sweet - that will eliminate the need to add any sugar.
 You can choose the best peaches, nectarines, plums, pluots or apricots you can get and make far better peach, nectarine, plum, pluot or apricot juice.
 Don't get me wrong, it is fine to use "seconds", as long as you cut out the bruised spots!

 You need fruit that are sweet, and to make the work easier, for peaches, choose cling-free (also called freestone).
 This means that the peach separates easily from the pit!
 Same with nectarines, and this doesn't apply to cherries or plums.
 Don't miss the peach picking tips page!

 Choose ripe, mature fruit of ideal quality for eating fresh or cooking.
 They should not be mushy, but they also should not be rock hard: just as ripe as you would eat them fresh.

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
 In 2012 , they were available from late September at $14 to $30 per bushel.
 2013 prices, thanks to abundant rainfall, are likely to be good at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S.

-You'll get about 12 to 20 quarts of peach, nectarine, plum, pluot or apricot juice per bushel of peaches, nectarines, plums, pluots or apricots.
+You will get about 12 to 20 quarts of peach, nectarine, plum, pluot or apricot juice per bushel of peaches, nectarines, plums, pluots or apricots.
 Count on 15 or 16 quarts per bushel.